dbos-inc/dbos-docs/docs/tutorials/transaction-tutorial.md

 //  note String
 //}

-import { PrismaClient } from "@prisma/client"; // Use the generated Prisma client
+// Use the generated Prisma client and GreetingRecord class import { PrismaClient, GreetingRecord } from "@prisma/client";

 export class Greetings {
   //...